serdarklc/serdarklc/README.md

 SDET.
 Full Stack QA Engineer.
 ---------

 Software Development Engineer in Test (SDET) with a focus on developing and implementing automated testing solutions.
-Skilled in scripting languages such as Java and experienced in using testing frameworks such as Selenium and Cypress.
-Adept in test case design, test execution, and bug reporting.
+Skilled in scripting languages such as Java, Python and experienced in using testing frameworks such as Selenium, Playwright and Cypress.
+Adept in test case design, test execution, monitoring, and bug reporting.
 Committed to ensuring high-quality software delivery and improving the overall testing process.

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [serdar.kiliq@gmail.com](mailto:serdar.kiliq@gmail.com)